jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 * Some markers have an alternate ID ending &ldquo;<span class="markerID">\_2</span>&rdquo;.
 Each of these alternates is merely a recoloured version of the main ID.
 Mostly these are for &lsquo;alternate bond product&rsquo;: green bonds, bonds linked to a different inflation index, etc.
-But the alternates can be used for other purposes, such as for a geographic sub-region of the main.
+But the alternates can be used for other purposes, such as for a large geographic sub-region of the main.

 * There are codes based on the [ISO&nbsp;3166&#8209;2](https://en.wikipedia.org/wiki/ISO_3166-2) sub-divisions of [GB](https://en.wikipedia.org/wiki/ISO_3166-2:GB), except that an underscore (&ldquo;<span class="markerID">\_</span>&rdquo;) replaces the dash (&ldquo;<span class="markerID">&#8209;</span>&rdquo;):
 <nobr><span class="markerID">GB\_ENG</span>&nbsp;![GB\_ENG](../ChartMarkers/GB_ENG.svg),</nobr>